-Arrow XT[TM] chassis can be lifted and towed using a standard under-lift device equipped with heavy duty frame forks.
+The Saber® 2014/EnforcerTM can be lifted and towed using a standard under-lift device equipped with heavy duty frame forks.
 This is a third towing alternative, in addition to tire lift and flatbed transport.
-When lifting and towing using frame forks positioned in the disabled vehicles lift and tow saddle brackets, care must be taken to ensure that no damage to the chassis occurs.
+When applying the frame forks to the frame extension, care must be taken to ensure that no damage to the chassis occurs.
 Securing the disabled vehicle to the tow vehicle may require some disassembly and is the responsibility of the tow vehicle operator.
 Pierce Manufacturing does not warranty any damage that may occur due to improper towing.
+The figures below give suggested areas where the frame forks may be attached to the frame extension.